RPGroup-PBoC/mwc_growth/code/processing/microscopy/20190307_r1_37C_glycerol_O2_dilution/README.md

 ---
-status: Rejected
+status: Accepted
-reason: experiment not yet completed; the first 7 timepoints of the growth movie were discarded.
+reason: (Provisionally accepted) High calibration factor estimate; the first 7 timepoints of the growth movie were discarded.
+There seem to be two populations of deltaLacI.
 ---

 # 2019-03-07 37C Glycerol O2 Dilution